anabaei/Javascript/promises.md

 * We can await on any object that has `then` in it and it shouldn't ne a promise even.
 It can be even a `setTimeout()` function as this link with [NV8 google](https://www.youtube.com/watch?time_continue=402&v=DFP5DKDQfOc&feature=emb_title)

 # V8
 * When V8 sees an `async` it marked it as resumeable function.
 It means suspend it and resume it later.
-It creads so called an implicit promise which is a promise that is returned when you invoke the async function.
+It creats so called an implicit promise which is a promise that is returned when you invoke the async function.

 ```javascript